ziapeltagames/six-winters/docs/RULES.md

 At the end of each session, complete the following steps:

 1. Burn Obstacles
+2. Burn Progress Cards
-2. Unlock New Obstacles
+3. Unlock New Obstacles
-3. Shuffle Obstacle Decks
+4. Shuffle Obstacle Decks
-4. Burn Locations
+5. Burn Locations
-5. Unlock New Locations
+6. Unlock New Locations
-6. Recover Unlocked Characters
+7. Recover Unlocked Characters
-7. Advance Year
+8. Advance Year

+Instructions to **burn** cards refer to placing them out of play for the remainder of the campaign.
+There is no effect that brings a burned card back into play.

 ## Burn Obstacles

 In each region's obstacle discard pile, burn the obstacle card on the bottom the discard deck.
 That is, the first obstacle discarded.

+## Burn Progress Cards

+Gather and shuffle all of the progress cards for the lowest stage, then randomly burn twice as many as the current year.
+For instance, after the first game, when it is year one, 2 random stage 1 progress cards are burned.
+After the second game, in year two, 4 random stage 1 cards are burned.
+After the third game, there will be no more stage 1 progress cards, and the fourth game will start in stage 2.

+`This makes the campaign more difficult as the years advance.
+Although there are different strategies in play depending on what stage players start in.
+There is some advantage to going quicker through certain stages compared to others.`

 ## Unlock New Threat Obstacles